skip to content

 The Department of Pharmacology sits within the School of Biological Sciences, University of Cambridge, and provides world-class teaching and research.
 The Department of Pharmacology is focused on how drugs work: from how they act at the molecular level, to their effects on the human body.

 The Department of Pharmacology is one of a small number of pharmacology departments in the UK and is consistently ranked top in university league tables.
-We host 19 independent research groups and teach pharmacology to medicine, veterinary medicine and natural sciences undergraduate students
+We host 19 independent research groups and teach pharmacology to medicine, veterinary medicine and natural sciences undergraduate students.

 Research at the Department falls under four major themes: